China buys crude as prices collapse, adding to stockpiles

 That is politically risky for the ruling party, which bases its claim to power on associating itself with China’s economic success.

-China’s three major state-owned oil companies — PetroChina Ltd., Sinopec Ltd. and CNOOC — are following the lead of global majors by slashing investment plans.
+China’s two other major state-owned oil companies — Sinopec Ltd. and CNOOC — also are believed to be considering cuts in investment.

 China has relied increasingly on imported oil and gas since the late 1990s as manufacturing, car ownership and airline travel boomed.